Frozen Food Sales Feel The Heat As Consumers Opt For Fresh

 "That glass door," Lempert says.
 "It really creates a fence."

 Of course, there are no glass doors at Trader Joe's.
-The company does not release sales figures, but "sales of our frozen products are doing great," said Public Relations Director Kenya Friend-Daniels in an email.
+The company does not release sales figures, but "sales of our frozen products are doing great," said public relations director Kenya Friend-Daniel in an email.
 The difference?
 The stores are known for their open cases, called "coffin cases," that allow shoppers to reach in, rummage around and make discoveries.

 "It's fun to go through that case to see what you're going to find," said Lempert, who likened the experience to shopping in the produce department.

-Note: A previous version of the Web story misspelled Alison Bodor's last name as Boder.